RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-16-maximizing-productivity-with-azure-devops-logic-apps.md

 13. As our first action is to create a new work item in our Azure DevOps organization project, we must establish a connection to Azure DevOps.

-    Search for Azure DevOps Connector and select it, and then select the required action which is `Create a work item`.
+    Search for Azure DevOps Connector select it, and then select the required action which is `Create a work item`.

     ![Azure DevOps Connector](/assets/images/logic-apps/13-azure-devops-connector.png)